mincong-h/mincong-h.github.io/_posts/2022-03-27-setting-up-monitoring-for-java-with-datadog.md

 `-v /sys/fs/cgroup/:/host/sys/fs/cgroup:ro` | This option gives Datadog agent read-only access to Linux control groups ([`cgroups`](https://www.man7.org/linux/man-pages/man7/cgroups.7.html)).

-Once the Datadog agent is up and running, it can detect all the services running in the host and provide hints in the Datadog website.
+Once the Datadog agent is up and running, it can detect all the services running in the host and provide hints on the Datadog website.
 In my case, it detects 3
 services: Docker, Elasticsearch, and SSH.

 ![Service detections in Datadog](/assets/20220327-detections.png)